 There’s nothing better than natural light and an uncluttered, professional background.
 If you have that in your office, stick with it.
 Take another look at that image on your screen and see if it meets the criteria.
 If not, you’ll need to rely on additional lighting and perhaps a virtual background.
 Troubleshoot this category in the following order:

-- Sound: Much like the cameras, the microphones on laptops and phones aren’t exactly top of the line either.
+- Voice Quality: Much like the cameras, the microphones on laptops and phones aren’t exactly top of the line either.
 Those on a Mac are decent, but not for professional presentations.
 If you’re presenting to large audiences or planning to record your Zoom session, invest in a decent microphone.
+The Brio offers a stronger microphone as well.
+For a better boost, consider a headset.
+We use the Bose 700.
+The voice quality is better because the microphone is closer to your mouth.
+And the noise cancelling features keep out the sounds such as: additional heater, vacuum cleaner, kids playing, etc., so you can focus on the call.

 - Lighting: Lume Cubes have been consistently rated one of the top options for Zoom call lighting, but they’re not the only choice.
 If you’re using a desk lamp, buy LED bulbs and point the desk lamp at the wall in front of you.
 The light will bounce off the wall, creating a natural light simulation.
 You could also try a flesh-tone ring light.